 Developing a bioformulation stability profile

-Here we describe the development of a bioformulation stability profile, derived from sub-micron light scattering analysis and microcapillary viscometry.
+Here, we describe the development of a bioformulation stability profile, derived from sub-micron light scattering analysis.

 Introduction

-Dynamic light scattering (DLS) is a low resolution technique, requiring a 3x difference in size in order to achieve baseline resolution in the particle size distribution (PSD).
-The scattering intensity, however, varies with the 6th power of the hydrodynamic radius.
-So while DLS cannot resolve protein oligomers, its high sensitivity to larger particles can be exploited to monitor subtle changes in the distribution of protein oligomers.
-Consider for example, the DLS size distributions shown in Figure 1 for IgG diluted in two buffers, where RS is the Stokes radius measured in the limit of infinite dilution.
-As the concentration is increased, buffer 1 (left) shows an increase in the width of the distribution, suggesting the formation of oligomeric species with increasing sample concentration.
+Dynamic light scattering (DLS) is a low-resolution technique that requires a threefold difference in particle size to achieve baseline resolution in the particle size distribution (PSD).
+Scattering intensity, however, varies with the sixth power of the hydrodynamic radius.
+So, while DLS cannot resolve protein oligomers, its high sensitivity to larger particles can be exploited to monitor subtle changes in the distribution of protein oligomers.
+Consider, for example, the DLS size distributions shown in Figure 1 for IgG diluted in two buffers, where RS is the Stokes radius measured in the limit of infinite dilution.
+As the concentration increases, buffer 1 (left) shows an increase in the width of the distribution, suggesting the formation of oligomeric species with increasing sample concentration.
 These results are indicative of reversible self-association.
-For buffer 2 (right), however, an increase in sample concentration leads to an apparent downward shift in the size distribution, with no significant change in the distribution width.
-These results are indicative of electrostatic repulsion, with the apparent decrease in size being attributable rather to an electrostatically driven increase in the diffusion coefficient.
+However, or buffer 2 (right), an increase in sample concentration leads to an apparent downward shift in the size distribution, with no significant change in the distribution width.
+These results are indicative of electrostatic repulsion, with the apparent decrease in size being attributable to an electrostatically driven increase in the diffusion coefficient.

 mrk1966_fig01

-The mechanistic interpretation of the results in Figure 1, e.g. reversible self-association vs. electrostatic repulsion, is a little easier to visualize when the results are presented in the graphical format shown in Figure 2.
-The DLS polydispersity (Pd) is the width or standard deviation of the size distribution, and is represented by error bars in the concentration trends shown below.
-As noted in this figure, both the mean size and width of the IgG oligomeric distribution decrease with decreasing concentration in buffer 1, indicative of reversible self-association.
-For buffer 2 though, the width of the distribution is independent of sample concentration, i.e. remains constant, but the mean size at higher concentrations is “smaller” than RS.
-As RS is defined as the physical size of the antibody in the absence of restricted diffusion (viscosity) or particle interaction effects, the only explanation for a protein to appear smaller than it actually is, is if the particles are moving faster than the diffusion velocity.
+The mechanistic interpretation of the results in Figure 1 (reversible self-association vs. electrostatic repulsion) is easier to visualize in the graphical format shown in Figure 2.
+The DLS polydispersity (Pd) is the width or standard deviation of the size distribution and is represented by error bars in the concentration trends shown below.
+Both the mean size and width of the IgG oligomeric distribution decline with decreasing concentration in buffer 1, indicative of reversible self-association. or buffer 2, however, the width of the distribution is independent of sample concentration and remains constant, whereas the mean size at higher concentrations is “smaller” than RS.
+As RS is defined as the physical size of the antibody in the absence of restricted diffusion (viscosity) or particle interaction effects, the only explanation for a protein appearing smaller than it is, is if the particles are moving faster than the diffusion velocity.
 In the absence of a temperature increase, electrostatic repulsion is the only force available to increase the diffusion velocity.

 Figure 2: Mean size and polydispersity trend with concentration for IgG in buffer 1 and buffer 2, with the polydispersity represented by error bars.